aabbtree77/aabbtree77.github.io/about/about.md

 PostDoc Chronicles 1: Los Angeles, 2008-2009.

-Experimental Neurobiology of the Eye Retina was not a good fit for my background, but what choice did I have?
+Neurobiology...
 Prof. Dario Ringach later suggested the modified Thomson problem (after [J.J.
 Thomson](https://en.wikipedia.org/wiki/J._J._Thomson)), and I did the analysis.
 Eq.
-30 in the report (link below) came up somewhat unexpectedly.
+30 in the unpublished report came up somewhat unexpectedly.
 The ability to linearize a problem and investigate its Jacobian structure is underrated, but I could not extend it to a bigger program.
 I hit something called "syzygies", but algebraic geometry was beyond me.

-Five years later I would find similarly lost souls in Switzerland.
-The same type of hopeless quadratically-constrained quadratic-cost problems, in shape normalization and triangulation.

 The UCLA libraries were amazing, and so was the ocean.
-Arnold Schwarzenegger on TV, without a machine gun, speaking about fiscal something.
+Arnold Schwarzenegger on TV, without a machine gun, reporting about a fiscal quarter.
 The death of Michael Jackson.

-In words of William Sydney Porter aka O. Henry: "A certain poor man made a feast."
+My neighbor was hit with a baseball bat by the robbers.
+He spent a week in the hospital and received a twelve-thousand-dollar bill to pay.

 <br>